-The mitigation and management measures outlined in this WSFMP, are considered appropriate for the long-term viability of Wallum Sedgefrog populations within the broader Caloundra unit.
+The management measures outlined in this WSFMP are to achieve the long-term viability of Wallum Sedgefrog populations within the broader Caloundra unit.

-The successful implementation of the measures proposed would, in summary deliver:
+The successful implementation of the measures proposed would:

-- 152ha of compensatory habitat (including ponds and movement habitat) within frog conservation buffers located along riparian corridors; - O Conserve and enhance certain areas of existing Wallum Sedgefrog habitat; and - Maintenance of habitat connectivity for Wallum Sedgefrog populations to allow for movement within and outside the site.
+- establish 152ha of compensatory habitat (including ponds and movement habitat) within frog conservation buffers located along riparian corridors; - conserve and enhance certain areas of existing Wallum Sedgefrog habitat; and - maintain habitat connectivity for Wallum Sedgefrog populations to allow for movement within and outside the site.

-DETAILED MITIGATION STRATEGY FOR WALLUM SEDGEFROG
+STRATEGY TO PROTECT WALLUM SEDGEFROG

-The ultimate aim of these mitigation measures in the WSFMP is to re-create new Wallum Sedgefrog habitat and conserve and enhance the existing Wallum Sedgefrog habitat within the waterway corridors of Lamerough Creek, Bells Creek North and Bells Creek South, to enable habitat connectivity for Wallum Sedgefrog populations both within and outside the Caloundra South site.
-These measures are illustrated on Figure 3.1.
+The aim of the WSFMP is to create Wallum Sedgefrog habitat and conserve and enhance the existing Wallum Sedgefrog habitat within the waterway corridors of Lamerough Creek, Bells Creek North and Bells Creek South, to enable habitat connectivity for Wallum Sedgefrog populations both within and outside the Caloundra South site.
+These management measures are illustrated on Figure 3.1.